trevianxyz/abai/_posts/2020-08-31-copper-for-tsars.md

 author_img: "https://images.ctfassets.net/3u75lz35gn9w/3q4ArYET6bbezgtAY4AH1T/33b7a5077aa48a22c62cba01db4f95be/Ambassador_Erzhan_Kazykhanov.jpg"
 author_bio: "Ambassador Kazykhanov is one of Kazakhstan’s most experienced diplomats.
 Prior to his appointment as the Ambassador to the U.S., Ambassador Kazykhanov served as Foreign Minister and Ambassador to the United Kingdom of Great Britain & Northern Ireland."
 date: 2020-08-31
-descrip: "" # for opengraph and carousel
+descrip: "John Wardell, one of the last Englishmen to visit Kazakhstan before the rise of the Soviet Union, tells the story of his life in the steppe and his experience with Kazakh history and culture." # for opengraph and carousel
 noshow_img: true # i don't know what this is and i'm scared of it
 bigtitle: true
-bigtitle_img: ""
+bigtitle_img: "/assets/images/publications/copper/kazaks-and-wood.jpeg"
-image: "" # for opengraph
+image: "/assets/images/publications/copper/cover.png" # for opengraph
-carousel_img: "" # for carousel
+carousel_img: "/assets/images/publications/copper/cover.png" # for carousel
 western-eyes: true # to add to western eyes list, edit `_data/eyes.yml`
 ---